CREPIC21/linux-server-wordpress-configuration/README.md

 ```
 ps -ef | grep mysql
 ```
-- MySQL is not very secure so it’s recommended to run a security script that comes pre-installed with MySQL, the script will remove some insecure default settings and lock down access to the database server by removing some MySQL accounts and setting the admin password:
+- MySQL is not very secure so it’s recommended to run a security script that comes pre-installed with MySQL, the script will remove some insecure default settings and lock down access to the database server by removing some MySQL accounts and setting the admin password, run command:
 ```
 mysql_secure_installation
 ```